RRemelgado/firemap/README.md

 ### Description
 <p align="justify">
 This package provides an algorithm to characterize global fire regimes using fire occurence data from Google Earth Engine.
-Given a list of years, the algorithm will derive annual maps of fire occurrences, depicting per-pixel counts of months with active fires.
+Given a list of years, the algorithm will derive annual, global maps of fire occurrences, depicting per-pixel counts of months with active fires.
 These annual layers are then used to compute a series of metrics that characterize the temporal recurrence of fires:
 </p>

 <br>